Making Noah’s Ark Sustainable

 Noah’s Ark Zoo Farm are the proud award holders of the Gold Award in, Green Tourism Business Scheme, the Innovation Award (for innovations in sustainability) from the National Farm Attractions Network and the Sustainable Tourism Gold Award in the Bristol, Bath and Somerset Tourism Awards 2017.

-With a popular education programme at the zoo used by over 30,000 school children a year we include a green focus in relevant workshops and Keeper Talks.
+Here at Noah’s Ark we are committed to protecting our local environment and future-proofing the park to reduce our carbon impact as well as teaching the next generation how to care for the natural world and become more sustainable.
+With a popular education programme at the zoo used by over 30,000 school children a year we include a green focus in relevant workshops as well as our Keeper Talks.

-We are proud to hold the nationally recognised Green Tourism Business Scheme 'Gold Award'.
+We are proud to hold the Gold Award in the nationally recognised Green Tourism Business Scheme.

 We were recently awarded Gold for our sustainabile efforts around the zoo in the Bristol, Bath and Somerset Toursim Awards.

 We are so proud to announce that we have been nominated as finalists in the South West Tourism Excellence Awards for Sustainability.
 Watch this space to see where we place.